This article may contain compensated links. Please read the disclosure for more info.

-you’ll notice is when the hand is in a rounded position, all fingers line up to
+The first thing you’ll notice is when the hand is in a rounded position, is that all fingers can line up to an equal length!

-Placing your hand in this position on a table, you should also notice that the three middle fingers are standing on the tips, your little fingers a tiny bit to the outer side of the tip, and the thumbs on the sides.
+Placing your hand in this "cupped" position on a table, you should also notice that the three middle fingers are standing on the tips, your little finger leans a tiny bit to the outer side of the tip, and the thumb rests on the side.

 The best way to start practicing scales is by playing the black keys.
 Yes, really!

-stopping or turning.
-So, a very easy way to begin is with the black keys that are already organized i 2 and 3 note groups!
+So, a very easy way to begin is with the black keys since those are already organized i 2 and 3 note groups!

 Have fun, but remember to keep your hand «cupped» and in the correct position, and to play on your fingertips.